kpberry/detect-duplicates/README.md

 ```

 ## Usage:
 This program takes a path to a directory and outputs any files which are copies of another file within that directory or any of its children.
-Each group of equal files will be output as a comma separated list.
+Each group of equal files will be output as a newline separated list.
+Groups of files are separated by two newlines.

 For example, given the following directory structure:
 ```